encodedBicoding/book_shop_front_end/README.txt

 This folder contains all the styles used in this project.

 # Blockers
-The algorithm used on the search box is still efficient.
+The algorithm used on the search box is still inefficient.
 I will keep working on that even after submitting.

 # Mobile Responsiveness
 This project focuses on the iPhone6/7/8 Plus with viewport of 414 * 736